Azure/fleet/docs/tutorials/ClusterMigrationDR.md

-# Tutorial: Migrating Applications to Another Region When a Region Goes Down
+# Tutorial: Migrating Applications to Another Cluster When a Cluster Goes Down
 This tutorial demonstrates how to move applications from clusters in a region that have gone down to clusters in another region using AKS Fleet.

 ## Scenario